Jesse-gh/Invoicing-App-for-a-Construction-Company/README.md

 ---

+## ⚙️ How to Run the Application

+1. Download and extract the chosen ZIP file.
+2. Open the extracted folder.
+3. Double-click the "LaskutusOhjelma.exe" file to launch the application.

+The application is portable, so there's no need to install it.
+Just extract one of the .zip files and run LaskutusOhjelma.exe file!

+---

 ## 💻 Source Code

 For IT-savvy users, the full Visual Studio project is available in the **Source Code** folder.